 The Asus ZenBook UX310UA isn’t just good-looking, it also has a beautiful screen.
 We were given the QHD 3,200 x 1,800 configuration to test, but it’s also available with a full-HD 1,920 x 1,080 panel.

-You won’t find much in the way of edge burn when the screen is blacked out, and the colors are well-defined, deep and don’t look obnoxious.
-This display could work for photographers on the move, thanks to its color accuracy.
+You won’t see much in the way of edge burn when the screen is blacked out, and the colors are well-defined, deep and look brilliant.
+This screen could work for photographers on the move, thanks to its color accuracy.

-And, if we go back to the Macbook Air comparison, at the same price point you most definitely wouldn't be getting a Retina screen.
-If we have one criticism, the bezel is a little large, but it’s not too obtrusive.
+And, if we were to put it up against the Macbook Air, at the same price point you most definitely wouldn't be getting a Retina screen.
+If we have one criticism, the bezel is a little larger than we would prefer, but it’s not too obtrusive.

-At first we thought the keyboard wasn’t up to scratch, as typing causes a slightly disorientating bend in the center.
-However, the bend isn’t a detriment to the usability, as once we got used to it, it’s a perfectly functioning mechanism with low noise and reliable keys.
-But you may need give it time to adjust if you're used to rock-solid keyboards.
+At first, we thought the keyboard didn’t quite make the cut, as typing causes a slightly disorientating bend in the center.
+However, the bend doesn’t affect the usability, as once we adjusted to it, it’s a perfectly functioning mechanism with low noise and reliable keys.
+But you may need to give it time to adjust if you're used to rock-solid keyboards.

-Similarly with the trackpad, it took a bit of setup and getting used to.
-The pinch zoom doesn’t really work, as it would often get set off while using two finger scrolling.
+Likewise with the trackpad, it took a bit of setup and getting used to.
+The pinch zoom sadly doesn’t work well, as it would often get set off while using two-finger scrolling.

-In the end we had to turn off the zoom and just use keyboard shortcuts.
-Not an ideal solution, but we prefer to be able to use two finger scroll and can do without pinch zoom.
+In the end we had to turn off the zoom and just turn to keyboard shortcuts.
+Not an ideal solution, but we prefer to be able to use the two-finger scroll and can live without pinch zoom.
 The pad itself feels a little slippery compared with others.
-But again, this is not a deal breaker and these niggles are fixable.
+But again, this is not a deal breaker and these annoyances are fixable.